MicrosoftDocs/azure-devops-docs/docs/billing/add-backup-billing-managers.md

 For for information on billing, see [billing concepts](billing-concepts.md)

-[Sign in to the Azure portal](https://portal.azure.com/) as the Azure subscription administrator, and navigate to access control to add owners or contributors:
+[Sign in to the Azure portal](https://portal.azure.com/) as the Azure subscription administrator.

+Choose the Subscriptions blade, and if there are more than one, choose the subscription to modify.

+Then in the IAM screen (shown below) follow the numbered steps:

 ![access control adding owners and contributors](_img/set-up-billing/ap-add-owncontrib.png)